 This may be especially beneficial for learner drivers and those anxious about taking their driving test.
 The more relaxed you feel behind the wheel, the more alert and focused you are likely to be.

-However, if you are trying CBD for the first time to help calm your nerves while driving, we strongly recommend starting with a low dose and gradually building up as you observe your body’s tolerance for cannabidiol.
+However, if you are trying CBD for the first time to help calm your nerves while driving, we strongly recommend starting with a low dose of day CBD oil and gradually building up as you observe your body’s tolerance for cannabidiol.

 Final Thoughts on CBD Oil and Driving